Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Conclusion

 In this paper, we revisit and develop the holographic description of $S_{\rm dyn}$ in $f(R)$ gravity proposed by Hollands–Wald–Zhang \cite{Hollands:2024vbe}, placing it into a more systematic AdS/CFT framework and tracking carefully how the entropy dictionary is modified by higher-curvature dynamics.
 On the gravity (bulk) side, we establish that the outer entropy of a generalized marginally trapped surface is simply equal to the Wald entropy evaluated on that surface.
 In other words, once the “outer wedge” data are held fixed, the maximal coarse-grained entropy compatible with the exterior geometry is controlled by the same higher-curvature functional that governs black-hole entropy in $f(R)$ theories.

-A key ingredient of our analysis is a careful treatment of conformal frames and their holographic interpretation.
+A key ingredient of our analysis is a careful treatment of Einstein frames and their holographic interpretation.
 We first derive holographic description in the Einstein frame, where the theory can be written as Einstein gravity coupled to an auxiliary scalar degree of freedom, and where standard holographic techniques apply directly.
 Within this setup, we then establish an explicit correspondence between the boundary von Neumann entropy computed in the Einstein frame description and the corresponding entropy in the $f(R)$ frame.
 Concretely, we track how the reduced density matrix and its entropy transform under the field redefinitions and Weyl rescalings relating the two frames, and we identify the precise map that preserves the physical content of entanglement.
-Using this entropy dictionary, we translate the outer-entropy construction between frames, obtaining a robust outer-entropy correspondence that allows us to import the Einstein-frame maximization logic and re-express it in purely geometric language in the $f(R)$ frame.
+Using this entropy dictionary, we translate the outer entropy construction between frames, obtaining a robust outer entropy correspondence that allows us to import the Einstein frame maximization logic and re-express it in purely geometric language in the $f(R)$ frame.
 This provides the conceptual bridge needed to equate the coarse-grained outer entropy with the Wald functional of the generalized marginally trapped surface.